edigleisonb/Edge-On/Readme.md

 #### Version: 2.2.2d1
 #### Open vSwitch 2.5.5
 [Mininet-WiFi](https://github.com/intrig-unicamp/mininet-wifi) is an open source platform to emulate wireless OpenFlow/SDN scenarios allowing high-fidelity experiments that replicate real networking environments.
-Mininet-WiFi augments the well-known Mininet emulat or with virtual wireless stations and access points while keeping the original SDN capabilities and the lightweight virtualization software architecture.
+Mininet-WiFi augments the well-known Mininet emulat or with virtual wireless stations and access points while keeping the main SDN capabilities and the lightweight virtualization software architecture.

 We use the example of [sumo-experimental.py](https://github.com/edigleisonb/Edge-On/blob/master/Mininet%20Wi-Fi/sumo-experimental.py), redirecting the connection to an external controller.